myHandiQR myHandiQR

 Here's what the profile you'll create looks like.

-Guided outline, but you write whatever you want.
+Guided structure, but you write what you want.

 Adaptive definitions

-When a word stops the reader, the AI gives a definition suited to their age and role.
+When a word stumps the reader, AI gives a definition suited to their age and role.

 Read aloud

-Disability definitions can be listened to with one tap.
+Disability definitions can be listened to with a tap.
 Often easier to listen than to read.

 Editable for life

-You change it anytime, and it's up to date everywhere.
+You can change it any time, it's updated everywhere.

 What changes